 Vitamin D is surely the darling of supplements at the moment.
 More and more exciting news keeps coming out about this Wonder Vitamin and its beneficial effects in reducing the chances of many kinds of cancer, heart disease, and autoimmune disorders.
 The research is simply too groundbreaking to ignore.

-While I think the enthusiasm over Vitamin D is wonderful, I personally do not feel comfortable with the casual way that high dose Vitamin D supplements are being recommended by healthcare professionals and eagerly consumed by an ever expanding public at large.
+While I think the enthusiasm over Vitamin D is wonderful, I personally do not feel comfortable with the casual way that high dose Vitamin D supplements are being recommended.

-In some ways, it seems almost like Vitamin D has become just another drug!
+In some ways, it seems like Vitamin D has become just another drug!

-Taking a single vitamin or nutrient in isolation is a practice that should be used with caution especially with Vitamin D which is fat soluble and can result in blood levels that are toxic.
+Taking a single vitamin or nutrient in isolation is a practice that should be used with caution.
+This is especially true with Vitamin D, which is fat-soluble.
+Toxic blood levels from supplementation can and do occur.

-For this reason, the Weston A. Price Foundation, with which I am in complete agreement, recommends a daily cod liver oil supplement.
-A whole food source like cod liver oil supplies not only Vitamin D, but also Vitamin A and other nutritional cofactors which work synergistically to prevent toxicity (not all brands are created equal, though, so click here to find good ones to try).
+For this reason, a food-based supplement that supplies Vitamin D is safer.
+In addition, a whole food source like high vitamin cod liver oil supplies not only Vitamin D, but also Vitamin A and other nutritional cofactors which work synergistically to prevent toxicity.

 What if your Vitamin D blood levels are so low that you can’t take enough cod liver oil each day to bring them up very quickly?